 Spend your days enjoying water sport activites on Lake Abanakee.

-Both of our properties come with fishing boats, 4 kayaks and canoes.
-Pike Point also includes 2 stand up paddle boards.
+All of our properties come with fishing boats, 4 kayaks, canoes and now 2 stand up paddle boards.

 Canoeing is the perfect way to revel in the peaceful surroundings when exploring the nature filled region that surrounds Lake Abanakee.
 From your canoe you can see the magnificent wooded regions surrounding the many lakes and rivers in the area, as well as many different forms of wildlife such as fish and deer.
 The Adirondacks are home to New York State’s only designated canoe wilderness area, the St. Regis Canoe Area, which spans 18,400 acres.
 Ideal for overnight canoe camping trips, St. Regis offers a network of lakes and ponds with opportunities for portaging and continued exploration, as well as 75 primitive tent sites, and three lean-tos.

 Yet another way for visitors to enjoy the great outdoors, kayaking is ideal for those looking to see the region from the water.
 For extreme whitewater kayakers, the Adirondacks offer routes that few have conquered, including Hanging Spear Falls on the Hudson River.
 Fortunately, the Adirondacks offer thousands of miles of flatwater paddling for novices.
 Explore gentle ponds and shorelines home to water fowl, or try a sea kayaking adventure on Lake Champlain, paddling out to Valcour Island, or rise at dawn to watch the sun rise over the water.

 If a relaxing and soothing boat trip is not your idea of a vacation, why not have some adrenalin pumped through your veins?